jaminmelville/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: The pages main title
+title: The pages maine title
 image: /img/home-jumbotron.jpg
 heading: Welcome to the page
 subheading: This is the subheading